 - Learn business skills necessary for effective practice management

-4 week inpatient neuropsychiatry rotation at University Medical Center
+2 week inpatient neurology & 2 week Psychiatry rotations at University Medical Center

 Essentials of neurologic and psychologic examinations